 The Tandana Foundation is a 501c3 non-profit organization that connects indigenous Ecuadorian and Malian people to volunteers from the U.S. in order to create win-win situations where everyone walks away with a better understanding of one's self, all people, and the Earth.

 Although we are based out of Ohio, all our work takes place abroad.
-Currently, we are looking for volunteers and interns in the following capacities to visit us in Ecuador: Program Leadership, Public Health, Summer School, ESL, IT, Environment.
+Currently, we are looking for volunteers and interns in the following capacities to visit us in Ecuador: Program Leadership, Public Health, Summer School, ESL, IT, Environment, and Storytelling.

 Please visit our website and look at all the opportunities we offer in Ecuador including: volunteer, internship, fellowship, and group coordinator.
 Please follow the directions to apply through our website.